 Susan graduated with a Bachelor of Science in Computer Applications (DCU, Ireland) before starting her career as a database administrator and software developer in the IT industry.
 She has spent over 11 years working in database administration and database development/programming roles in both Ireland and Australia.
 Her experience with relational databases is extensive and includes designing, installing and supporting databases, as well as managing database backup and recovery processes.
 She has also been involved in performance tuning projects for larger databases and datasets.

-Susan joins the DASO Unit as the Interventional Neuroradiology Data Manager.
-She is currently managing a database to assist with tracking and analysing the activity and workload of the INR team.
-She is also assisting with the Endovascular Clot Retrieval service optimisation project.
+Susan has been the Interventional Neuroradiology Data Manager at Royal North Shore since 2018 and is an integral part of the DASO Unit.
+She currently manages the INR workload database to assist with tracking and analysis of the activity for the INR team.
+She also provides support for the Endovascular Clot Retrieval service optimisation project.

 DASO Unit - Data Manager

 Fenglian brings data analysis and statistical experience from her time as a data manager at the Translational Cancer Research Network, University of New South Wales.